Joining a sport or active recreation club is a great way for kids to keep active.

 - Please ensure that the child/young person can afford any ‘gap’ in membership/participation fees if the costs are greater than $150.

 - Vouchers are limited and will be allocated based on when confirmation responses regarding the number of children being referred are received by the department.
-Referral agents are encouraged to register before the round opens to allow sufficient time for applications to be made, and vouchers to be used, prior to their expiry date.
+Referral agents are encouraged to register before the round opens to allow sufficient time for allocation, and vouchers to be used prior to their expiry date.

-- Once you have submitted the form, the Get Started Vouchers team will contact you within 10 business days with the outcome of your registration.
+- Once the form is submitted, the Get Started Vouchers team will contact you within 10 business days.